Ferries from

 Ferries from France to Jersey are available with 3 operators.
 There are 3 ferry routes.
 Ferries from St Malo to Jersey (St Helier) and Granville to Jersey (St Helier) are popular ferry trips from France to Jersey.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-The distance between France and Jersey is 38 miles (61km) and 33 nautical miles.
+Jersey to France distance: 38 miles (61km) and 33 nautical miles.

 From | To | Average price | |